 The understanding of centuries of culture and history can be physically seen through the production of wine and olive oil.
 The purpose of the excursion was not to get free things.
 However, to understand the emotions and importance of these globally known products to the Catalan culture.
-Our tour guide, Albert, led us to areas of the winery that shows thier pride and joy.
-The cellar, is a time capsule that shows us the progression of the winery.
+Our tour guide, Albert, led us to areas of the winery that shows their pride and joy.
+The cellar is a time capsule that shows us the progression of the winery.
 To them, the aged dusty wine that has been preserved embodies the countless hours of work.
-I’ve always seen wine as just another drink that could be found at the local jewels.
+I have always seen wine as just another drink that could be found at the local jewels.
 I perceived it as an option to a fun night.
 However, wine is priority much like water.
 This concept is thus seen at a higher in the eyes of the producers.
-These bottles are put into display as trophies.
-Though the winery offers a variety of wines, this mean something.
+These bottles are put into the display as trophies.
+Though the winery offers a variety of wines, this means something.
 Furthermore, the date made are not systematic.
-Therefore, I infer that these for bottles are wither from a great harvest, award winning, or they have some sort of sentimental value to the owner.
+Therefore, I infer that these for bottles are either from a great harvest, award winning, or they have some sort of sentimental value to the owner.